Office of the Australian Information Commissioner

 The office is an agency within the Attorney-General's portfolio.
 The office liaises with the Business and Information Law Branch, part of the Civil Law Division within the Civil Justice and Legal Services Group of the Attorney-General's Department.
 The office is an independent agency and reports to the Attorney-General.

-The current Australian Information Commissioner and Privacy Commissioner is Angelene Falk, who was appointed in August 2018.

 History

 The first Australian Privacy Commissioner was appointed in 1989 to the former Office of the Privacy Commissioner, which was the national privacy regulatory body until 2010.
 Major changes to federal freedom of information (FOI) law made in 2010 established the present office as the body responsible for FOI, privacy, and information policy.
 The Freedom of Information Amendment (Reform) Act 2010 was passed in May 2010, and came into effect from November 2010.
 This Act introduced fundamental changes to the way information held by government is managed and accessed by members of the public (see Freedom of Information).

 The Office of the Privacy Commissioner was integrated into the office at this time.

+In the 2014 budget, the OAIC was defunded, with the Abbott government intending to integrate its functions into the Australian Human Rights Commission and Commonwealth Ombudsman.
+In October 2014, the government introduced a bill to Parliament to abolish the agency, but it did not proceed before the prorogation of the 44th Parliament of Australia in April 2016.